TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Operating System/CIRCE_Operating_System_Subsystem_Design.md

 - **Raspberry Pi 4** – Main computer running ROS and coordinating the system
 - **Arduino Mega 2560** – Low-level motor control and encoder processing
 - **Intel RealSense D456** – Depth camera with IMU (USB)
-- **RPLIDAR A1** – 2D LiDAR sensor (USB)
+- **RPLIDAR A1** – USB-connected 2D LiDAR sensor for obstacle detection and mapping
-- **ROB-14450 Motor Controller** – Controlled by Arduino over GPIO
+- **ROB-14450 Motor Controller** – Interfaces with the Arduino to control motor outputs via GPIO
-- **Encoders** – Connected to Arduino for speed/position feedback
+- **Encoders** – Provide real-time speed and position feedback to the Arduino
-- **USB HUB** - Connected to pi and powered externally to assist in load
+- **USB HUB** - Supplies power and data connectivity to multiple USB devices, linked to the Pi

-> Only three USB connections are used: RealSense, RPLIDAR, and Arduino.
-All other peripherals interface using GPIO or analog inputs.

 ---